json-schema-org/website/pages/_index.md

 Each release of the JSON schema specification is treated as a production release by the JSON schema project.
 All changes in each new release are made judiciously, with great care, thorough review and careful consideration of how the changes will impact existing users and implementations of the JSON schema specification.

 Similarly to most specifications, the JSON schema specification will continue to evolve, and not all releases will be backwards compatible.
 The intention, particularly for vocabularies such as validation which have been widely implemented, is to remain as compatible as possible from release to release.
 However, major changes can still occur given a clear enough need validated with the user community.

-When the _draft_ designation is dropped this may indicate that the frequency of releases and amount of changes in each release will decrease, but it won't indicate that no new releases will be made, or that all future releases will be backwards compatible.
 </details>

 ## Quickstart